-Ontario Native Women’s Association (ONWA) is a not for profit organization that was established in 1971 to empower and support Indigenous women and their families throughout the province of Ontario.
+Ontario Native Women’s Association (ONWA) is a not-for-profit organization that was established in 1971 to empower and support Indigenous women and their families throughout the province of Ontario.
 Kingston ONWA is a Facebook group for Kingston-based Indigenous women and their families.

-Tipi Moza's (Iron Homes) mission is to provide affordable, culturally appropriate, not-for-profit housing and related services for Aboriginal peoples.
+Tipi Moza's (Iron Homes) mission is to provide affordable, culturally appropriate, not-for-profit housing and related services for Indigenous peoples.
 New and rehabilitated housing will be developed over time in the urban areas of Kingston and Frontenac for persons of varied backgrounds of low and moderate incomes.

-We work in collaboration with Four Directions Aboriginal Student Centre (FDASC) and Queen’s Aboriginal Council to identify the needs of Aboriginal students on campus.
+The QNSA functions as a forum for students to discuss contemporary and historic issues pertaining to Indigenous and cultures.
+We work in collaboration with Four Directions Indigenous Student Centre (FDISC) and Queen’s Indigenous Council to identify the needs of Indigenous students on campus.